-For a very long time, the historical accounts about the Shang dynasty 商 (17th-11th cent.
+For a very long time, the accounts about the Shang dynasty 商 (17th-11th cent.
 BCE) as found in historiographical accounts like the universal history Shiji 史記 or the "Bamboo Annals" (Zhushu jinian 竹書紀年) were believed to be pure inventions.

-Although the culture of the Shang kingdom differed from the cultures in the semitropical area of the Yangtze River valley and Sichuan (for instance, the Sanxingdui Culture 三星堆文化), and also from the steppe cultures in the north, economic activities and the exchange of goods led to the spread of common features of all cultures of Shang period China.
+Although the culture of the Shang kingdom quite probably differed from the cultures in the semitropical area of the Yangtze River valley and Sichuan (for instance, the Sanxingdui Culture 三星堆文化), and also from the steppe cultures in the north, economic activities and the exchange of goods led to the spread of common features ("metropolitan tradition", Campbell 2014) in all cultures of Shang-period China.
 Such can be seen in the custom to cast ritual bronze vessels.

-Especially during the reign of King Wu Ding 武丁 (trad. r.
-1324-1266 BCE, in fact probably 1238-1180), the Shang demonstrated their military superiority over their neighbours and even over states that were a thousand miles away from the royal residence of the Shang.
-Apart from tributes, the Shang kings required from their vassals taxes in grain and military assistance during warfare.
+Particularly during the reign of King Wu Ding 武丁 (trad. r.
+1324-1266 BCE, in fact probably 1238-1180), the Shang demonstrated their military superiority over their neighbours and even over states that were a thousand miles away from the royal residence.
+During the last century or so of the Shang period, control over the western regions (Shaanxi) was lost.

 Yin She's successor in office was Wu Xian 巫咸 (also written 巫賢).
 Under King Hedan Jia 河亶甲 (trad. r.
 1534-1526 BCE), the Shang kingdom again lost its prevalent position among the many states.